 Don't go all Oracle-y on us.

+Oracle and I have one thing in common.
+Well two actually.
+First, we're Aristotelians.
 Second, we feel comfortable dressed in a toga or any large blanket.

 Separate names with a comma.